jheyman/blog/pages/GoogleCalendarAudioNotifier/index.md

 ### Polling & notification script

-I cooked up a Python script (get it [here](https://github.com/jheyman/gcalnotifier)) that performs the following operations:<br><br>
+I cooked up a Python script that performs the following operations:<br><br>

 * Read a config file (using `ConfigParser` python lib) to retrieve my developer key, specify the list of calendar Ids I want to manage audio notifications for, the path to the voice synthesis script, the name of the file the script will log traces into, and a default value for the reminder time to use if calendar events do not have a reminder time set:

 <pre><code>[config]
 developerKey = xxxxxxxxxxxxxxxxxxxx
-microsoftClientID = xxxxxxxxxxxxxxxxxxxx
-microsoftClientSecret = xxxxxxxxxxxxxxxxxxxx
+microsoftKey = xxxxxxxxxxxxxxxxxxxx
 calendars = xxxxcalendarID1,xxxxcalendarID2
 log_filename = /tmp/gcalendarpolling.log
 reminder_minutes_default = 5